infinum/eightshift-docs/website/docs/eightshift-frontend-libs.md

 ### The library contains:

-- All Js packages required for the Webpack build
+- All JS packages required for the Webpack build
 - ESLint ruleset
 - StyleLint ruleset
 - Babel ruleset